rocky-linux/documentation/docs/guides/contribute/style_guide.md

 * Some elements in Markdown, such as admonitions, have an assigned color to assist with visual comprehension.
 In general they also have an assigned name; for example, the “danger” admonition displays a red box but also has the descriptor “danger” built into the description.
 But when creating a custom admonition, be aware that color cannot be the only means of communicating a command or level of warning.
 * Any command that includes a sensory direction, such as *above* or *below*, *color*, *size*, *visual location* on the page, etc., should also include a direction that is communicable by only text description.
-* When creating a graphical element, make sure that there is enough contrast between the foreground and background colors to be easy for a screen reader to interpret.
+* When creating a graphical element, ensure that there is enough contrast between the foreground and background colors to be easy for a screen reader to interpret.

 ### Headings